satori-com/mzbench/README.md

     # or run a benchmark without graphite
     ./bin/mzbench run examples/ramp.erl

-    # check dashboard at http://localhost:4800/ for the results
+    # check dashboard at http://localhost:4800/ or http://127.0.0.1:4800 for the results

+    # host and port can be set in config

 ## Deployment Guide